PyDataBlog/fast-demo/README.md

-# Fast Demo API (with Nginx Gateway API)
+# Fast Demo API (with Nginx Gateway API and Kubernetes Operator)

 This project is a FastAPI application.
-This guide explains how to run it using Kubernetes (with k3d and Nginx Gateway API) or Docker directly.
+This guide explains how to run it using Kubernetes (with k3d, Nginx Gateway API, and the FastAPIManaged Operator) or Docker directly.

 ## Using the Makefile